-Hearing loss typically produces a decrease in the detection and understanding of sound, particularly under challenging listening conditions such as background noise.
-The perception of both simple and complex sounds (e.g. speech and music) can be affected.
-Hearing loss may be associated with different types of health problems.
-There are two basic types of hearing loss:
+Hearing loss typically produces a decrease in the perception and understanding of sound, particularly under challenging listening conditions such as background noise.
+The perception of both simple and complex sounds (e.g. speech and music) is usually affected.
+Hearing loss may be associated with different types of health problems, but the end effect is one of 2 basic types of hearing loss:

-Conductive Hearing Loss - occurs when sound cannot travel efficiently through the ear canal, ear drum or middle ear.
-Some of the primary or common causes of conductive hearing loss include:
+Conductive Hearing Loss - occurs when sound is not conducted efficiently through the ear canal, ear drum or middle ear.
+Some of the important causes of conductive hearing loss include:

-- ~ Obstruction of the ear canal by ear wax or a foreign object - ~ Perforation or other damage to the ear drum - ~ Acute or chronic middle ear infections - ~ Injury/diseases affecting the small bones inside the middle eai
+- ~ Obstruction of the ear canal by ear wax or a foreign object - ~ Perforation or other damage to the ear drum - ~ Acute or chronic middle ear infections - ~ Injury/diseases affecting the small bones inside the middle ear

 Conductive hearing loss is often reversible with medical or surgical treatment.
-If the hearing loss cannot be corrected then hearing aids are usually appropriate.
+If surgery is not recommended then hearing aids are usually appropriate.